mohammedsouleymane/logseq/pages/ngui.md

 	  The presentation also touches on revolutionary display concepts, such as OLED technology.
 OLEDs are noted for their flexibility, rapid response times (up to 1000 times faster than traditional LEDs), and the potential for cost-effective production.
 These qualities make them ideal candidates for integration with next-generation multi-touch systems, paving the way for even more dynamic and adaptable interactive surfaces.
 	- **Speculative and Experimental Designs:**
 	  Concepts like the “Windowless Plane”—a futuristic design that hints at using camera streams and dynamic windows without physical edges—illustrate the visionary side of interactive tabletop research.
 Other experimental projects, such as the AquaTop Display, explore entirely new materials (like water surfaces) as interactive canvases, opening the door to fresh approaches and applications.

-	  ---
-	- ### **Conclusion**

-	  Professor Signer’s lecture seamlessly integrates theory, technology, and practical demonstrations to map out the landscape of interactive tabletops and surfaces.
-The presentation highlights how these systems, built on a combination of advanced touch sensors, innovative display technologies, and integrative software solutions, can redefine collaborative and individual workspaces.
-While many challenges remain—from ensuring ergonomic comfort to integrating legacy input methods—the ongoing evolution of both hardware and software points to a future where the physical and digital worlds are more tightly interwoven than ever.

-	  ---

-	  This comprehensive summary incorporates both the “blue” (important highlighted) content as well as the broader context and details provided throughout the lecture.
-Feel free to ask if you’d like to explore any of these aspects further or dive into specific sections in more depth.
 - lecture 6
   collapsed:: true
-	- ## **1.
-Overview and Context**

-	  The lecture introduces gesture‐based interaction as a core component of next-generation user interfaces.
-It explains that gestures—which are non-verbal, bodily movements used to convey messages—are not only fundamental to human communication but also serve as a natural and intuitive modality for interfacing with computers.
-The presentation outlines how different devices and algorithms have been developed to capture, interpret, and leverage these gestures in order to create more immersive and natural user experiences.

-	  ---
 	- ## **2.
 Defining Gestures and Their Types**

 	  At the heart of the lecture is a clear definition: a gesture is a form of non‐verbal or non‐vocal communication where visible bodily actions (such as movements of the hands, face, or other parts) convey specific messages.
 Drawing from A. Kendon’s work, the presentation explains that gestures can be separated into three functional groups: semiotic, ergotic, epistemic